 Sleek and streamlined to match the sophisticated look of ’50s fashion dresses and suits, these coats had minimal details.
 Fur collars and large round buttons were often the only touches of femininity.
 The 1950s princess coat or vintage swing coat nipped in at the waist and flared out over full swing skirts and dresses in the early 50s.
 Read about the history of vintage 1950s coats here.

 Most ladies 50s jackets were casual and short.
 They mimicked men jackets with big patterns of plaid, checks, tweed, and corduroy.
-Winter 1950s jackets were quilt lined with big buttons, tie belt and fur lined hood.
+Winter 1950s jackets were quilt lined with big buttons, a tie belt, and a fur lined hood.
 Dressy suit jackets paired well with pencil skirts, wide leg pants and classy swing skirts and dresses.
-They are more popular with pin up girls today then they were in the 50s.
+They’re more popular with pin up girls today then they were in the 50s.
 Pin up and rockabilly jackets usually have a matching a wide belt to accent the hourglass waist.
-For evening wear or fancy day wear a bolero jacket also called a crop jacket was a nice accent over short sleeve dresses.
+For evening wear or fancy day wear, a bolero jacket (also called a crop jacket) was a nice accent over short sleeve dresses.
 Fur or faux fur wraps, shawls, and dress collars were a rich accessory most women took pride in.

 Today shoppers love 50s swing coats as a classic alternative to winter tech fabric jackets.
-Whenever you wear one you will receive many compliments!
-Shop these new, 1950s style coats and jackets for your vintage inspired winter wardrobe:
+Whenever you wear one, you’re sure to receive many compliments!
+Shop these new, retro style 1950s coats and jackets for your vintage inspired winter wardrobe:

 1950s Coats and Jackets